swri-robotics/mapviz/README.md

 Building From Source
 ------------

+Note that for ROS Lunar, you can use the `kinetic-devel` branch, as there are no changes to Mapviz between Kinetic and Lunar.

 These directions assume you have already set up a catkin workspace.
 See [this tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) on the ROS Wiki for help setting up a catkin workspace.

 ### Checking out the source code (wstool)

-Note that for ROS Lunar, you can use the `kinetic-devel` branch, as there are no changes to Mpaviz between Kinetic and Lunar.

 If you're using wstool, add these repositories to your wstool workspace: